hibernate/hibernate-validator/performance/README.md

 A number of _TestEntity_s is created where each entity contains a property for each built-in constraint type and also a reference to another _TestEntity_.
 All constraints are evaluated by a single ConstraintValidator implementation which fails a specified percentage of the validations.

+## Adding more tests

+When adding new performance tests, note the sources structure of this module:

+- `java/`: main sources that contain the test runner
+- `jakarta/`: performance tests based on the `jakarta.validation` namespace and that are applicable to the Jakarta Validation spec implementation.
+- `javax/`: performance tests based on the `javax.validation` namespace and that are applicable to the Java Bean Validation spec implementation for versions 1.0 and 1.1.
+- `javax-bv2/` performance tests based on the `javax.validation` namespace and that are applicable to the Java Bean Validation spec implementation for version 2.0.

+Hence, when a new test is added, consider adding it to the `jakarta` and `javax` directories depending on the tested functionality.